Research & Publications

 - Skeletons of stable maps I: rational curves in toric varieties (2016).
 This paper constructs the moduli space of logarithmic stable maps from genus 0 curves to toric varieties in an elementary geometric fashion using non-archimedean and tropical geometry.
 The paper generalizes Tevelev's work on tropical compactifications for the space of pointed rational curves, as well as joint work with Cavalieri and Markwig when the target is a projective line.
 The result provides a very direct avenue of access to the geometry of these spaces.
-The fundamental correspondence theorems in tropical geometry are immediate consequences.
 (Journal of the London Mathematical Society)

 - Tropicalizing the space of admissible covers (2014).
 The moduli space of admissible covers is a compactification of the Hurwitz scheme.
 In this paper with Renzo Cavalieri and Hannah Markwig, we identify a precise relationship between the non-archimedean analytic skeleton of this space and a tropical moduli space, using a framework outlined by Abramovich-Caporaso-Payne.
 The equality of tropical and algebraic Hurwitz numbers is established as a consequence.
 The latter is a general blueprint that explains why enumerative information survives the tropicalization process.
 (Mathematische Annalen)